Reform Party of British Columbia

-The Reform Party of British Columbia (Reform BC) is an unregistered right-wing populist political party in British Columbia, Canada.
+The Reform Party of British Columbia, or Reform BC, is an unregistered right-wing populist political party in British Columbia, Canada.
 Although its name is similar to the defunct Reform Party of Canada, the provincial party was founded before the federal party was and it did not have any formal association with it.
 Their peak of support came in 1996 when they elected two members to the Legislative Assembly of British Columbia.

 Founding

 The party was founded in 1982 as the Referendum Party and then registered as Reform BC with the B.C.
 Corporations Branch in 1983.
 The party's first candidates ran in the 1991 provincial election, when four candidates stood in the 75 ridings, receiving 2,673 votes, or 0.18% of the popular vote.
 That election saw the collapse of the British Columbia Social Credit Party, which was reduced to seven Members of the Legislative Assembly, four of these seven defected to Reform BC.
 This was done in part to capitalize on the popularity of the Reform Party of Canada.
 Despite attempts to take over Social Credit, Reform BC was unable to absorb it and lay claim to the right of the political spectrum.

 In the May 28, 1996 election, the party nominated candidates in all of the province’s 75 ridings, and collected 146,734 votes (9.27% of the popular vote).
 Two party members were elected to office, but they won no further seats in subsequent elections.